Jowl Treatments

 Every treatment begins with a medical assessment.
 We need to understand your medical history, current health, skin condition and concerns before prescribing any procedure.
 This protects your safety and ensures the treatment is clinically appropriate for you.

-During your consultation, Dr Langdon will explain what the treatment can realistically achieve, any risks specific to you, and whether an alternative might be more appropriate.
+During your consultation, your clinician will explain what the treatment can realistically achieve, any risks specific to you, and whether an alternative might be more appropriate.
+Consultations are carried out by our doctors or advanced aesthetic practitioners, depending on the treatment or concern being assessed.

 All bookings are subject to our Booking Conditions.